Complexity of Bose-Einstein condensates at finite temperature: Conclusions

 \section{Conclusions}

 We have investigated and compared three geometric complexity measures—the Bures metric, the Sjöqvist metric, and Nielsen's circuit complexity through purification—for mixed $SU(1,1)$ coherent states in a finite-temperature BEC.
 Using the $SU(1,1)$ symmetry of the Bogoliubov Hamiltonian, we derived explicit expressions for these metrics on the cylindrical manifold of mixed states.
 Our analysis shows that both the Bures and Sjöqvist complexities increase monotonically with temperature, reflecting the growing difficulty of preparing or manipulating states as thermal excitations intensify.
-At high temperatures, these metrics exhibit similar scaling behaviors.
-However, the Sjöqvist metric assigns larger distances \cite{alsing_comparing_2023}, resulting in higher complexity values compared to the Bures metric.
+At high temperatures, these metrics exhibit similar scaling behaviors with the increase of final state temperature.
+However, the Sjöqvist metric assigns larger distances \cite{alsing_comparing_2023}, resulting in a larger scaling factor compared to the Bures metric.

 A notable outcome of our analysis is the explicit equivalence we established between Nielsen complexity and the complexity defined by the Bures metric when appropriately minimized over gauge freedoms.
 By systematically addressing the inherent gauge freedoms involved in state purification and evolution paths, we clarified Nielsen complexity's geometric interpretation and reinforce its validity and applicability in mixed-state scenarios.